maco4457/PPL-Paper/presentation.md

 - only one dynamic associative data type, the table

 #3.
 Similarities?#
+- Started as scripting languages
+- Dynamic and strongly typed languages
+- Open-source, including commercial use (MIT license)
+-
 #4.
 Language origins#
 Lua:
 - Brazil had strong trade barriers, making it extremely difficult to buy customized software from abroad